Bit-Quill/amazon-neptune-for-graphql/doc/routesExample.md

 Here below snapshot of the AppSync Queries console used to test our new GraphQL API named *AirRoutesExampleAPI*.
 In the middle window, the Explorer shows you the queries and mutations.
 You can then pick a query, the input parameters and the return fields.

-In this case it formed a GrahQL query that is looking for one *Airport*, with *code* equal *SEA*, and return the *city*, the outboud flights *airportsOut*, and for each destination the *city* and the *route* distance, *dist*.
+In this case it formed a GraphQL query that is looking for one *Airport*, with *code* equal *SEA*, and return the *city*, the outbound flights *airportsOut*, and for each destination the *city* and the *route* distance, *dist*.
 As mentioned earlier in the graph database the nodes *airport* are connected with the edge type *route*, and *dist* is a property of the edge.

 You can then follow the AppSync documentation on how to call the GraphQL API from your application, enable caching and other AppSync API features.